 TJ and Charissa are also highly active at their local church, Cold Springs Church, in Placerville, CA.

 The Morrises have served as InFaith field staff since 2006.

 TJ and Charissa met in college, where they were two of only three students in a youth ministry class.
 Both wanted to work with youth, and both loved camping ministry, so they connected quickly.
 They spent their first two years of marriage interning at Forward Bible Camp, where Charissa grew up attending.

 As the newlyweds gained experience with camp maintenance, rental arrangements, summer camp programming, kitchen duties, and more, the camp’s directors realized how much they could use a second couple to work alongside them.
 The camp board asked TJ and Charissa to join the staff full-time in 2008.

 The Morrises have four children.
-They serve as a family, and all participate in different aspects of the ministry.
+They serve as a family and are all a fantastic addition to the ministry at Forward Bible Camp.